PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 # 18 -- Do I Have a Deal for You! -- 944

 Rattick was no hero.
-Like all true survivors, he always seemed to find ways to profit from misfortune of others.
+Like all true survivors, he always seemed to find ways to profit from the misfortune of others.
 So, at the first sign of trouble, he slunk into the alleys of Robrecht.
 While Orcs marauded through the town and fire ravaged the buildings, he kept to the shadows, looting corpses where he could, burgling a store here or there, until finally he reached the North gate.
 He found a horse in the Guard's stable and was gone into the night without a second thought.

 When Rattick reached the forest, he abandoned the horse and left the road.
 He worked his way along the road twenty yards into the woods.
 When he grew tired, he climbed a tree, wrapped himself in his cloak and tried to nap.
 His sleep did not last long, for he was awakened by the sounds of the raiding party returning from Robrecht.
 Horrible things on wolves crying "Hork, Hork, Hork!" as they rode the unlit roads.
 Rattick wondered what treasure they had taken from the town.
 Probably just people for food.
 But, just in case, he followed their tracks, looking for dropped baubles by the light of a waning moon.

-The raid was was bad news for Robrecht, of course, but good news for Rattick.
+The raid was bad news for Robrecht, of course, but good news for Rattick.
 When word got out about the sack, adventurers would come from all parts of the Four Kingdoms.
 They would see glory and loot.
 And with such a school of fish to draw from, Rattick's grift was about to go big time.
 Maybe he needed a partner to handle the additional volume?
 But the problem with taking a partner in the grift was, how could you trust a grifter?

 With his careful traveling habits, it took Rattick three days to return to the entrance of the Wizard's lair.
 And by the time he got there, it wasn't there anymore.
 The once grassy hill and innocuous-looking wooden door had been blown apart to create a smoking hole in the earth.

 Wolf tracks led directly over the edge and into the maw of the pit.
 Evidently the Wizard had had enough.
 It was not hard for Rattick to imagine the scene in his mind.
 Often enough he had heard the howls of frustration echoing through lower dark of the dungeon.
 Of course, Rattick had been amazed and frightened by the mighty magics he seen the man work.
 But that's what made it funny now.
 That one so wise in the ways of power could be so ignorant of patience.
 That was amusing.
 And worth remembering.

 Did someone make it past the Troll and steal something of true value from the Wizard?
 Yes, that would do it.
 And Rattick wouldn't be surprised.
-His grift had been keeping the Troll so well-fed, that half the time he brought adventurer's to him, he had to wake the beast up to get him to eat his marks.
+His grift had been keeping the Troll so well-fed that half the time he brought adventurer's to him, he had to wake the beast up to get him to eat his marks.

 A theft certainly would have pushed the Wizard over the edge.
 His temper lost, raging against insults real and imagined, his foul creations scurrying for cover, yes that must have been the way it happened.
 The Wizard throws up his hands into the air, says a word of power and the entire hillside blows outward into the night.
 With a hue and cry, he let slip the Orcs of War.

 Yes, that's how it would have happened.
-Dimsbury had enough power to do it, that was sure.
+Dimsbury had enough power to do it that was sure.
 He was a Wizard sure enough, with more power than any Battlemage Rattick had ever heard of.

-It was the kind of scene that one would place in a mighty saga to give the Hero time to rally an army and save the town.
-Except that there was no hero.
+It was the kind of scene that one would place in a mighty saga in order to give the Hero time to rally an army and save the town.
+Except that, there was no hero.
 And there was no army.
 Just a wound in the earth and an unsuspecting town that had been sacked.
 And would be sacked again and again, now that it was defenseless.

 So now he would wait for the next party of adventurers.
 When they came, he would spin his sad tale of love and life lost in the fall of Robrecht.
 He would summon tears to his false eyes and tell how he had come for vengeance, but realized to attempt the depths of the fiendish dungeon alone would be surest suicide.
 Then he would promise to serve his new friends faithfully.